ValueCell-ai/valuecell/docs/CONTRIBUTE_AN_AGENT.md

 This guide explains how to build, integrate, and contribute new agents to ValueCell's multi-agent financial platform.

+## Kickstart 🚀

+Want to quickly create a new agent?
+You can use an AI coding assistant like GitHub Copilot, Cursor, or other Agent Coders to bootstrap your agent automatically!

+Simply share this guide with your AI assistant and ask:

+> "Please create a HelloAgent following this guide."

+The AI will read through this documentation and generate all necessary files:

+- Agent module (`core.py`, `__main__.py`, `__init__.py`)
+- Configuration files (YAML and JSON)
+- Launch script registration

+This is the fastest way to get started and learn the agent structure hands-on!

 ## Table of Contents

 - [Architecture Overview](#architecture-overview)